cyberbotics/webots/docs/guide/object-backgrounds.md

 - `luminosity`: Is `Background.luminosity`.

-- `background`: Specifies if the `texture` field is used to define the skybox shown in the scene background.
+- `skybox`: Specifies if the `texture` field is used to define the skybox shown in the scene background.

 - `reflections`: Specifies if the `texture` field is used in the reflections of the [PBRAppearance](../reference/pbrappearance.md) nodes.

-- `backgroundColor`: Defines the background color in case the `skybox` field is `FALSE`.
+- `skyColor`: Defines the background color in case the `skybox` field is `FALSE`.

 ## TexturedBackgroundLight